 Bob’s musical career includes performances with the Phoenix Symphony, LA Pops Orchestra, and the Santa Monica Symphony and he has performed with artists such as Andre Watts, Doc Severinsen, Lalo Shifrn, Zubin Mehta, and Barry Manilow.
 After a career in finance that began in 1989 at Merrill Lynch in Beverly Hills, Bob opened McClure Investment Management, LLC in 2001 providing discretionary investment management to clients, many of whom are performing and recording artists.

-As the Chair of the Board of Trustees, Bob plays a vital role in working closely with the Head of School on all key strategic aspects of Foothill Country Day School and ensuring its sustained financial health and mission-driven educational program.
+As a former Chair of the Board of Trustees, Bob has played a vital role in working closely with the Head of School on all key strategic aspects of Foothill Country Day School and ensuring its sustained financial health and mission-driven educational program.

 Stacey Sobel joined Western State University’s faculty in Fall 2009 where she teaches Constitutional Law, Criminal Law, Criminal Procedure, and Sexual Orientation, Gender Identity and the Law.
 Before coming to Western, she was a lecturer of law at the University of Pennsylvania Law School, Rutgers University School of Law–Camden, and the George Washington University Law School.

 Stacey has an impressive background in the non-profit world and her legacy as an advocate for the rights of women and the LGBT community is especially noteworthy.
 She drafted the text of the amendment to Pennsylvania’s hate crimes law to include members of the LGBT community—one of the most comprehensive hate crimes laws in the country.
 Her pro bono work includes serving on the Clinton/Gore transition team and the White House Office of Presidential Personnel in 1992 and 1993.
 She received a J.D. from The George Washington University Law School, and a B.A. cum laude from the University at Albany, State University of New York.